Trex-Codes/Server_Web_Ubuntu/README.md

 # Usage  ✔️

-* Once the `miweb.service` file is configured, reload the systemd manager to recognize the new service:
+* Once the `myflaskapp.service` file is configured, reload the systemd manager to recognize the new service:
-  * Start the `miweb` service
+  * Start the `myflaskapp` service
   * Enable the service to start automatically on boot
-  * Check the status of the `miweb` service to ensure it's running correctly
+  * Check the status of the `myflaskapp` service to ensure it's running correctly

 ```
 sudo systemctl start miweb